Last Updated on October 11, 2021

 Railjet, which operates mainly in Austria, is also one of the nicest train lines in Europe – and it ranks among the fastest trains in Europe!
 It can travel at a speed of 230 km/h (143 mph).
 The 254-km (158 miles) trip from Vienna to Prague takes a bit longer though, since part of the route goes through the mountain.
 You’ll get from Prague to Vienna (or vice versa) in around 4 hours.
 Just enough time to get rest while marveling at the breathtaking scenery.

-Offered services on the train from Vienna to Prague
+2. There are many offered services on the train from Vienna to Prague.

 You may choose from three travel classes that include Economy, First and Business class.
 All of them feature air-conditioning, ergonomic cozy seats, electrical outlets as well as free Wi-Fi which is available during the whole trip.